peter88213/nvhelp-en/source/getting_started.rst

       -  *Heading 3* → Section title.
       -  All other text is considered to be chapter/section description.

-When your manuscript is ready, create your new project with **File > New > Create from ODT...**.
+When your outline is ready, create your new project with **File > New > Create from ODT...**.

 .. figure:: _images/getting_started09.png
    :alt: novelibre screenshot

 A file selection dialog opens and asks for the *ODT* document.
-The new project will be created in the same directory and named after the manuscript file, but with the *.novx* extension.
+The new project will be created in the same directory and named after the outline file, but with the *.novx* extension.

 .. caution::
-   Once your novel is imported into *novelibre*, your initial *ODT* document is no longer needed.
+   Once your outline is imported into *novelibre*, your initial *ODT* document is no longer needed.
 So if you want to keep it, you best move it elsewhere, so that it is not overwritten by an `exported document
    <export_menu.html#manuscript-for-printing-export-only>`__ later on.

+   You can export and import the current outline at any time as “Descriptions” separated by parts, chapters and sections.